☎ Call Today Free Consult

 Primary Federal Statutes Used in Prosecution

 The U.S. legal system includes multiple statutes specifically designed to combat the production, possession, and promotion of child pornography.
-Among these, 18 U.S.C. § § 2251 and 2252 play a pivotal role in prosecuting offenders.
+Among these, 18 U.S.C. § § 2251 and 2252 is central in prosecuting offenders.

 18 U.S.C. § 2251 – Sexual Exploitation of Children